Paper 101 - Adhesives

-Cons: Mono Liquid Glue dries tacky, so be careful not to use more than you need to avoid it seeping out around the edges.
+Cons: Mono Liquid Glue dries tacky, so be careful not

 Pros: Bearly Arts Precision Glue comes with multiple sizes of applicator tips.
 This allows you to place glue in extremely small and precise areas.
 It also dries hard and clear.

 Cons: This glue is a bit runny, so work quickly and use sparingly.